How Do You Negotiate Selling Your Gold Coast Home?

 Inclusions and exclusions.
 Make sure it is clear what stays.
 Disagreements over curtains, garden features or appliances can create headaches later.

 Deposit size.
 Most deposits are around 5 to 10 percent.
-If a buyer wants to pay more than 10 percent upfront, it might create legal issues you want to avoid.
+If a buyer wants to pay more than 10 per cent upfront, it might create legal issues you want to avoid.

 Repairs and requests.
 Sometimes, a buyer might want small fixes done before settlement.
 You can agree, say no, or negotiate a price adjustment instead.